• Skip to primary navigation

 • Milk and cream, preferably 2 % fat or even 3.25 % fat whole milk and whipping cream with 35 % fat.
 You can play with the amount of fat in this recipe, but less fat will have an impact on the final texture and flavour.
 The ice cream may taste a little more watery with less fat.

-• Sugar, specifically granulated sugar because it won't interfere with the delicate flavour of the mint.
-Don't skimp on the sugar or your ice cream may end up too icy and the texture won't be as nice.
+• Sugar, specifically granulated sugar because it won't interfere with the delicate flavour of the buttered popcorn.
+Don't skimp on the sugar, or your ice cream may end up too icy, and the texture won't be as nice.

 • Glucose, which can bind more water molecules than sucrose (granulated sugar).
-For this reason, adding glucose or other invert sugars like corn syrup or honey will help you improve the texture of ice cream, reducing the free water in the ice cream base, resulting in less ice crystals.
+For this reason, adding glucose or other invert sugars like corn syrup or honey will help you improve the texture of ice cream, reducing the free water in the ice cream base, and resulting in fewer ice crystals.

-• Fine kosher salt, which dissolves easily and provides a little depth of flavour, helping the flavours in the ice cream stand out more.
+• Fine kosher salt, which dissolves easily and provides a little depth of flavour.
+Salt helps the flavours in the ice cream stand out more.

 • Stabilizer, like cornstarch or tapioca starch, which helps with the texture of the ice cream by trapping water.
 This helps delay melting when you serve and eat the ice cream, and it also reduces the number of larger ice crystals.